MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/offline-conversion.md

 A GoalNotEligibleForExternalAttribution error will be returned if this field is used with a non-externally attributed conversion action.

 **Apply:** Optional

+## <a name="hashedemailaddress"></a>External Attribution Model
+The hashed email address using the SHA-256 algorithm for use with enhanced conversions.

+A GoalNotEligibleForExternalAttribution error will be returned if this field is used with a non-externally attributed conversion action.

+**Add:** Required for enhanced conversions.
+**Restate:** Required for enhanced conversions.
+**Retract:** Required for enhanced conversions.

+## <a name="hashedphonenumber"></a>External Attribution Model
+The hashed phone number according to the E.164 standard for use with enhanced conversions.

+A GoalNotEligibleForExternalAttribution error will be returned if this field is used with a non-externally attributed conversion action.

+**Add:** Required for enhanced conversions.
+**Restate:** Required for enhanced conversions.
+**Retract:** Required for enhanced conversions.

 ## <a name="microsoftclickid"></a>Microsoft Click Id
 The MSCLKID for the offline conversion.